sosolimited/2016-Headlines-Explorer/tokenization.md

     return word == '—' ? ['—'] : word.split(/—/);
   });

-  // flatten to one dimentional list tokens = [].concat.apply([], tokens);
+  // flatten to one dimensional list tokens = [].concat.apply([], tokens);

   // find and remove various unwanted characters from each fragment